A Generalized Approach to Power Analysis for Local Average Treatment Effects: Introducing a Generalized Approach to Power Analysis for the LATE

-To further validate the LATE power bounds derived in this paper, Figure \ref{fig:simsbounds} compares the bounds to simulated power curves, where power is plotted as a function of $\kappa$.
-The solid black lines denote the analytic upper and lower bounds, while the dashed black line denotes the alternative lower bound under Assumption \ref{assump:om} (ordered means).
-The colored lines denote power curves that were simulated by specifying the full set of investigation and distribution parameters, and hence simulating all three principal strata.
+The solid black lines denote the analytic upper and lower bounds of the power, while the dashed black line denotes the alternative lower bound under Assumption \ref{assump:om} (ordered means).
+The colored lines denote the power curves that were simulated by specifying the full set of investigation and distribution parameters.
 For all of the curves (analytic and simulated), the following parameters are fixed: $\pi = 0.5$, $N=1500$, $\alpha = 0.05$.
 In addition, for the simulated power curves, the following seven of the nine distribution parameters are fixed: $E[Y_i(0)|Complier] = 0$, $Var(Y_i(0)|Complier) = 64$, $Var(Y_i(1)|Complier) = 64$, $Var(Y_i(0)|NeverTaker) = 144$, $Var(Y_i(1)|AlwaysTaker) = 16$, $P(NeverTaker) = 0.25$, and $P(AlwaysTaker) = 0.25$.
 In contrast, the final two distribution parameters, $E[Y_i(0)|NeverTaker]$ and $E[Y_i(1)|AlwaysTaker]$, vary across the five different simulation specifications shown in different colors.
 The five sets of values of $E[Y_i(0)|NeverTaker]$ and $E[Y_i(1)|AlwaysTaker]$, starting with the first specification, are as follows: $(-20,20)$, $(-10,10)$, $(-3,3)$, $(10,-10)$, and $(20,-20)$.\footnote{In these simulations, the underlying super populations were generated with normally distributed potential outcomes with means and variances according to the specifications described here.} This ensures that the simulation includes specifications that both do and do not meet Assumption \ref{assump:om} (ordered means), and hence allows for detailed evaluation of the bounds.